ffalt/jamp3/README.md

 Note: MP3 Duration

-if the mp3 does include a VBR/CBR header, the declared duration there is used if the mp3 does include not a VBR/CBR header:
+if the mp3 does include a VBR/CBR header, the declared duration there is used for duration calculation

+if the mp3 does NOT include a VBR/CBR header:
   - with option {mpegQuick: true}: only a few audio frames are read and the duration is estimated
   - with option {mpegQuick: false}: all audio frames are read and the duration is calculated